 **During the COVID-19 crisis, the Counseling Services staff person will be working remotely and will continue to provide services via telephone by appointment.
 Please email firstname.lastname@example.org to schedule a telephone consultation if you have concerns about a student.**

 Faculty, staff and administrators are often the first people to notice when a student appears to be in distress.
 In these situations, it can be very hard to know what might help the student, and to find the right balance between offering assistance and supporting a student’s privacy and autonomy.
 Likewise, it can be difficult to tell, and to know what to do, when a student’s distress poses a safety risk.

 It is important to note that seeking a Faculty, Staff and Administrator Consultation about a student is not equivalent to making a formal report of the student’s distressed or disruptive behavior.
-At SPS (and at most colleges and universities) there are important distinctions between Counseling Services and other services like student conduct and public safety.
-Often a faculty member, staff member, or administrator will consult with Counseling Services precisely because they are not sure what other campus constituents should be involved in addressing a student’s needs/behavior.
-Such a consultation is best thought of as brain-storming session aimed to help the faculty member, staff member or administrator balance the needs of the student, the needs of the institution, and their own job role.
+At CUNY SPS (and at most colleges and universities) there are important distinctions between Counseling Services and other services like student conduct and public safety.
+Often a faculty member, staff member, or administrator will consult with Counseling Services precisely because they are not sure which other campus constituents should be involved when addressing a student’s needs/behavior.
+Such consultation is best thought of as a brain-storming session aimed to help the faculty member, staff member or administrator balance the needs of the student, the needs of the institution, and their own job role.

 Email and Confidentiality

 When you email, please remember that email is inherently not a confidential medium.
 We recommend that you use email to communicate only about scheduling, not to discuss the details of what brings you to seek consultation.
 Also, please avoid using student names in emails.